 The AMP Action Lab Approach

-- Systems Thinking: To truly solve our 21st century global challenges in an effective, meaningful, and long-lasting way; we must understand the complexity and connectivity of systemic issues that are not so easily solved.
+- Systems Thinking and Complex Problem-Solving: To truly solve our 21st century global challenges in an effective, meaningful, and long-lasting way; we must understand the complexity and connectivity of systemic issues that are not so easily solved.
 Like this, this module moves to unearth the root causes of stubborn problems by equipping participants with a range of systems thinking tools that map out how social systems are designed by our attitudes, upheld by our behaviors, and reinforced by our relationships – all with the aim of transforming them.

 Application deadline: Rolling, but space is very limited and we strongly advise applying early.